weimeilin79/gs-redpanda-k8s/mm2-1-replication/step2.md

 Once created, you should be able to see the connector's status:
 ![mirror-checkpoint-redpanda-status](./images/step-2-mirror-checkpoint-redpanda.png)

-Repeat last step to create the MirrorHeartbeatConnector, make sure you select "import data from Heartbeat" when choosing the connector.
+Repeat last step to create the **MirrorHeartbeatConnector**, make sure you select "import data from Heartbeat" when choosing the connector.

-*MirrorHeartbeatConnector* like it's name, it produces heartbeats to predefined topics on the source cluster.
+*&MirrorHeartbeatConnector*& like it's name, it produces heartbeats to predefined topics on the source cluster.
 These heartbeats are replicated to the target cluster like regular data and can be used to measure replication latency and ensure that the replication is alive and well.

-Move past the configuration page, and hit *Next*.
-In the *Connector Properties* section, overwrite the existing content with the following:
+Move past the configuration page, and hit _Next_.
+In the _Connector Properties_ section, overwrite the existing content with the following:
 ```
 {
     "connector.class": "org.apache.kafka.connect.mirror.MirrorHeartbeatConnector",